brockmh/brockmh/README.md

-# Hi!
-My name is Brock Hensley 👋
+Hi there 👋, Welcome to my GitHub page!
-# I am an aspiring full-stack developer 💻
+I'm Brock I am currently a Student at the University of Dayton I am an aspiring full-stack developer.
-# I am currently pursuing a B.E in Computer Information Systems ⚙️